Before Choosing Your Groomsmen, Read This

 Now, for the question of who should be your best man.
 It's typically your closest brother, cousin or friend whom you trust to be responsible and appropriate (when the moment calls for it—aka during his reception toast), energetic and organized.
 He'll be the one coordinating your bachelor party, keeping your other groomsmen in line and helping you keep your head on straight during this crazy wedding planning process—so choose your guy (or girl) wisely.

-Choose someone who's an active part of your -- and your fiancee's -- life.
-The night before your wedding is not the best time to discover that you and your best friend from high school don't have much in common anymore.
-You don't need any more tension -- you'll be stressed already.
-It's best to have a comfortable presence beside you before, during, and after the ceremony.
-With this in mind, pick someone who won't forget the ring/show up with a raging hangover/try to hit on your fiance's younger sister -- and then breathe a sigh of relief.
+Select your groomsmen based on who's an active part of your life right now.
+The night before your wedding isn't the best time to discover you and your best friend from high school don't have much in common anymore.
+You don't need added tension throughout the planning process—you'll have enough to think about already.
+It's best to have a solid, comfortable support group by your side before, during and after the ceremony.